Z3-N0/Ticket-booking-website/README.md

 ### Environment Variables
 - Create a `.env` file in the root directory of the backend project.
 - Add the following environment variables:
-- Thje values given here are samples, you can change to any values of your preferance
+- The values given here are samples, you can change to any values of your preferance

 ```plaintext
 front end: